 Web analytics and general knowledge of digital marketing key performance indicators (KPIs) have come a long way since the days when people were measuring “hits” on a site.
 Tools like Google Analytics, Omniture, and proprietary systems within companies have made digital marketing reporting more simple and accessible for the average marketing professional.
 These days, you’re nowhere in marketing if you don’t understand your basic web KPIs, including customer engagement and conversion rates.

 However, as content marketing takes the forefront in digital marketing tactics — especially for B2B and SEO marketing — marketers are still stuck in the Stone Age as it relates to measuring the effectiveness and impact of various forms of content.
 For example, consider white papers (or any page turn publication) — they are a common lead generation tactic within content marketing, yet most marketers fail to measure anything beyond “downloads” when it comes to KPIs.
 The question remains: What can a marketer do to better understand the effectiveness of this type of content?

 The tactics that work in measuring a website or a traditional customer acquisition funnel do not always translate into content marketing measurement.
-For white papers, eBooks, blogs, eNewsletters, or whatever format you choose, here is a definitive guide to what KPIs you should be measuring for your content marketing initiatives.
+For white papers, eBooks, blogs, eNewsletters, or whatever format you choose, here is a definitive guide to what marketing KPIs you should be measuring for your content marketing initiatives.

 1. Unique visits: UVs are the most standard measure of how many individuals have viewed your content within a given time frame (typically a 30-day cookie window).
 This KPI provides a good baseline for which to compare different forms of content and trends over time.

 However, it is important to keep in mind that not all unique visits are the same.
 For example, a unique visit to a white paper might be much more valuable for lead generation purposes than a unique visit to a blog — especially if that visit spends more time with the content (which we’ll get more into later on).